1944 Quarter Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 Also Read: What Quarters Are Worth Money

-Rare 1944 Quarter Error List
+Rare 1944 Quarter Value: Complete Error List

 Collecting 1944 quarters becomes truly exciting when you discover the various minting errors that occurred during their massive wartime production.

-While the US Mint struck over 132 million quarters across three facilities in 1944, even the most careful production processes couldn’t prevent occasional mistakes that create today’s most sought-after varieties.
+While the US Mint struck over 132 million quarters across three facilities in 1944, even the most careful production processes could not prevent occasional mistakes that create today’s most sought-after varieties.
 These error coins range from subtle doubled dies visible only under magnification to dramatic striking anomalies that stand out immediately.

 Since error coins were unintentional and often went unnoticed for decades, surviving examples are significantly rarer than regular strikes, making them highly prized by collectors willing to pay substantial premiums for these fascinating minting mishaps.

-1. 1944 Doubled Die Obverse (FS-101)
+1. 1944 Doubled Die Obverse (DDO FS-101)

 The 1944 DDO FS-101 stands as one of the most significant error varieties in the Washington quarter series, featuring dramatic doubling visible on the obverse inscriptions and date.